-- coordinating with the District to provide training for Consulting Teachers, for Panel members, and where appropriate, for Participating Teachers; - forwarding to the Human Resources Office at the end of the year all the records regarding the Program that shall be filed separately from the individual personnel records, except as set forth in section 3.1.8 in this document; and - establishing internal operating procedures and regulations necessary to carry out the requirements of the Education Code and this document, including a procedure for selecting the Joint Panel's chair. - The Panel shall use the following procedure for establishing the annual Program plan and budget: - (a) By June 1 of each fiscal year the Panel will establish a Program and budget for the succeeding year, which will include: - the estimated state revenues for the Program; - the estimated expenditures, involving: - o projected number of Participating Teachers, - projected (full and part-time) number of Consulting Teachers needed to service the projected need, - released time for the Panel, Consulting Teachers, and Participating Teachers, - pay for Panel members and Consulting Teachers that is consistent with the pay parameters established by the negotiating parties, and - projected costs for training, administrative overhead, and if necessary, legal and consulting assistance. - (b) By July 15, the Program plan/budget will be submitted to the Association President and the Superintendent for approval.
+- 4.1.4 The Panel shall use the following procedure for establishing the annual Program plan and budget: - (a) By June 1 of each fiscal year the Panel will establish a Program and budget for the succeeding year, which will include: - the estimated state revenues for the Program; - the estimated expenditures, involving: - o projected number of Participating Teachers, - projected (full and part-time) number of Consulting Teachers needed to service the projected need, - released time for the Panel, Consulting Teachers, and Participating Teachers, - pay for Panel members and Consulting Teachers that is consistent with the pay parameters established by the negotiating parties, and - o projected costs for training, administrative overhead, and if necessary, legal and consulting assistance. - (b) By July 15, the Program plan/budget will be submitted to the Association President and the Superintendent for approval.
 If the plan/budget is not approved by both parties, it may be modified by mutual agreement.
 By September 1, if the parties cannot reach agreement to either approve the plan/budget or to amend it, then the plan/budget will be implemented as submitted by the Panel, subject to Board approval.